arunkottilukkal/AnalyseSentiment/README.md

+# SentimentAnalysis Package

-How to use the package?
+# How to use the package?

 from AnalyseSentiment.AnalyseSentiment import AnalyseSentiment